bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 <p><a href="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/06/PackageFacade.png"><img alt="PackageFacade" class="alignleft size-full wp-image-2400" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/files/2015/06/PackageFacade.png?resize=640%2C309&amp;ssl=1"/></a></p>
 {% endraw %}

-Every source file is compiled into a <em>separate class file</em>.
+Every source file is compiled into a *separate class file*.
 Even when they are in the same package.
 Those per-source-file classes are called **package-parts**.
 They contain all the actual byte code of methods and declare all the fields.
-So, <em>all implementation resides in package-parts</em>.
+So, *all implementation resides in package-parts*.
 Then, a single **package-facade** class is generated that declares all the top-level functions and properties (again), and delegates implementations to the package-parts.
 ## Why

 **Why have a single facade**.
 This is something we are going to change, but here’s the reasoning we followed a few years ago when we made this decision: having a single entry point class for Java clients seems to be as simple as it gets.
 Also, moving functions from one file to another doesn’t break anything since we refer to them only through the facade, don’t we? **Win-win, isn’t it?** Well, not quite in fact, but we’ll get to it later, and for now will just explain the rest of the design taking the need for a facade for granted.
 **Why package-parts**.
 The main reason is initialization order for static fields.
 Indeed, consider these two files:
-<em>file1.kt</em>:
+*file1.kt*:

 {% raw %}
 <p></p>